Klemek/gitblog-data/2019/06/26/index.md

-# So, you want to create your own blog ?
+# So, you want to create your own blog?

 ![thumbnail](thumbnail.jpg)
 *Photo by [Matthieu Joannon](https://unsplash.com/@matt_j) on Unsplash*